X Hacking: The Threat of Misguided AutoML: Abstract

 \section{Abstract}

 Explainable AI (XAI) and interpretable machine learning methods help to build trust in model predictions and derived insights, yet also present a perverse incentive for analysts to manipulate XAI metrics to support pre-specified conclusions.
 This paper introduces the concept of X-hacking, a form of $p$-hacking applied to XAI metrics such as \textsc{Shap} values.
-We show how an automated machine learning pipeline can be used to exploit model multiplicity: searching a Rashomon set for `defensible' models that produce a desired explanation while maintaining superior predictive performance to a common baseline.
-We formulate the trade-off between explanation and accuracy as a multi-objective optimization problem and illustrate the feasibility and severity of X-hacking empirically on familiar real-world datasets.
-Finally, we suggest possible methods for detection and prevention, and discuss ethical implications for the credibility and reproducibility of XAI research.
+We show how easily an automated machine learning pipeline can be adapted to exploit \textit{model multiplicity} at scale: searching a Rashomon set of `defensible' models with similar predictive performance to find a desired explanation.
+We formulate the trade-off between explanation and accuracy as a multi-objective optimisation problem, and illustrate empirically on familiar real-world datasets that, on average, Bayesian optimisation accelerates X-hacking 3-fold for features susceptible to it, versus random sampling.
+We show the vulnerability of a dataset to X-hacking can be determined by information redundancy among features.
+Finally, we suggest possible methods for detection and prevention, and discuss ethical implications for the credibility and reproducibility of XAI.